kartoza/InfrastructureMapper/presentations/PRESENTATION.md

     - What you'd explore further with more time or data

 12. **🧳 Your Internship**
-    - 5–6 highlights or lowlights from your internship experience
+    - 5–6 highlights or low points from your internship experience

 13. **📢 Contact Slide**
     - Your name